- Microsoft Money is discontinued personal finance software from Microsoft.

 Keep in mind that there’s no online help and no Assisted Support, therefore if you have any issues you won’t get any support from Microsoft.

-How to install Microsoft Money on Windows 10?
+How can I install Microsoft Money on Windows 10?

 - Go to Microsoft Money’s download page.